ye-chuan/.dotfiles/readme.md

 # My DotFiles

-The dotfiles here are being version-controlled and synced with with a bare git repository named `.dotfiles`
+The dotfiles here are being version-controlled and synced with a bare git repository named `.dotfiles`

-Basically, the working tree will be our home directory (`$HOME`) for convenience, and the Git-Directory would be the `.dotfiles` bare repo.
+Basically, the working tree will be our home directory (`$HOME`) for convenience, and the Git-Directory will be the `.dotfiles` bare repo.

 My dotfiles will try to be as **XDG compliant** as possible, so unless a program does not support XDG Base Directories, all user config files will be stored in `$XDG_CONFIG_HOME` which I will take as the default `$HOME/.config`